AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 * Each node has a help box - double-clicking on this pops up help for the node.
 * Each node has a name - usually this is the node's type, but in the case of the *expr* node it is the expression being calculated (see below).
 * Nodes can have a "display text" in blue.
-These show extra data, such as the output of a numerical calculation in an *expr* node or (as here) the annotation on a region of interest.
+These show extra data, such as the output of a calculation in an *expr* node or the annotation given to a region of interest.
-* Currently nodes also show the number of times they have been calculated as a debugging aid.
+* Currently nodes without a display text also show the number of times they have been calculated as a debugging aid.